link-0402/Instant-Edit/README.md

 1. Start Blender and make sure the XIV Instant Edit add-on is enabled.
 2. Start FFXIV and run `/ie` to open the plugin window.
 3. Click **Refresh character list** at the top and browse to the model you are looking for, then click Edit.
-   Enable **Apply textures and materials** first if you want Instant Edit to resolve the model's current game/Penumbra textures into a practical Blender viewport preview.
-The option is off by default.
-Enable **Exclude body and general materials** underneath it to leave body skin, body-piercing, and pube materials as placeholders while still previewing equipment materials.
 4. Edit the model in Blender.
 Instant Edit tools are available in the **XIV Instant Edit** tab of the 3D Viewport sidebar.
-5. Click **Quick Export** to send the edited model back to its Penumbra mod.
+5. Click **Quick Export** to send the edited model back to it's Penumbra mod.
-   If the scene contains multiple Instant Edit contexts and the destination is otherwise ambiguous, Quick Export asks you to choose the target first.
+   If the scene contains multiple Instant Edit contexts and the destination is otherwise ambiguous, Quick Export asks you to choose an explicit target first.

 ## Additional notes